icmaa/vue-storefront/src/modules/icmaa-url/README.md

 If no `getRouteByIdentifier` getter is defined a default route like `{ name: `icmaa-cms-${component}`, params: { identifier } }` is composed.

-To overwrite active categories or products using the CMS you can add the specific url-path to the `icmaa_url.cmsOverwrites` config.
+To overwrite active categories or products using the CMS you can add the specific url-path to the `icmaa_url.catalogOverwrites` config.
 This way VSF knows there is a CMS page for this path and checks the CMS resolution – if none found it will try to resolve the major catalog entities as usual.
-If would change the order of the url-resolution the VSF would make a request to the CMS api for each product or category just in case there is an overwrite – this would increase the network traffic and response time.
+If we change the order of the url-resolution the VSF would make a request to the CMS api for each product or category just in case there is an overwrite – this would increase the network traffic and response time.

 ## Static url-mapping